Do you know what’s in your dog’s shampoo?

 7. Diazolidinyl urea – Breaks down and releases formaldehyde, which is a known carcinogen.
 May cause irritation or allergy

-11. “Fragrance” in an ingredient list means a vague mix of chemicals.
+10. “Fragrance” in an ingredient list means a vague mix of chemicals.
 They may cause irritation, allergy, and respiratory distress.
-Try to go for shampoos and soaps that use natural scents, such as dog safe essential oils
+Ask the manufacturer what makes up the “Fragrance” or go for shampoos and soaps that use natural scents, such as dog safe essential oils